anatoliiii/secure-clipboard/README.md

 Start using Secure Clipboard Server today and experience a convenient and secure solution for clipboard data exchange.:+1::lock::clipboard::computer:

+For an overview of future milestones and technical decisions, see the [project roadmap](docs/roadmap.md).

 ## Project Structure: